UNINETTSigma2/documentation/code_development/guides/external_libraries.md

 In the above section one can see that we first create an OpenACC data region (`#pragma acc data`) so that our compute vectors are available on the GPU device.
-Within this region we would normally perform calculations on the data, but when integrating with `cuBLAS` we only need the address of the memory (`#pragma acc host_data`).
+Within this region we would normally have accelerated loops that do calculations on the data, but when integrating with `cuBLAS` we only need the address of the memory (`#pragma acc host_data`).
 After the SAXPY routine is called we use the data to calculate the sum as a normal OpenACC kernel.

 Combining `cuBLAS` and OpenACC in this manner allows us to call accelerated libraries without having to perform low-level memory handling as one would